simonhaenisch/md-to-pdf/readme.md

 ---
 ```

-Refer to the [Puppeteer docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) for more info about headers and footers.
+Refer to the Puppeteer docs for more info about [header](https://pptr.dev/api/puppeteer.pdfoptions.headertemplate) and [footer](https://pptr.dev/api/puppeteer.pdfoptions.footertemplate) templates.

 #### Formulas